ei_seat

 ei_seat.release()

-Note that releasing a seat does not guarantee another seat becomes available.
-In other words, in most single-seat cases, releasing the seat means the connection becomes effectively inert.
+Note that releasing a seat does not guarantee that another seat becomes available.
+In other words, in most single-seat cases, releasing the seat means that the connection becomes effectively inert.

 ei_seat.bind